pyth-network/pyth-crosschain/target_chains/solana/programs/pyth-price-store/README.md

 # Pyth Price Store

 This program is designed to store Publisher's prices in a specific buffer per each publisher.
-Later, the prices from each publisher is retrieved in the
+Later, the prices from each publisher are retrieved in the
 Pythnet validator to calculate the aggregate price.

 ## Build